tebloxtarun/DEFI-Research/Ethereum/UniSwap/V_3/04_Every_Possible_Use Case.md

 | **Flash Loans and Swaps**            | Trader/User               | Utilize flash loans for arbitrage opportunities and collateral swapping.                                     |
 |                                      | Developer/Maintainer      | Develop and ensure the security of flash loan functionalities.                                               |

-This table provides a structured and detailed view of all possible interactions between the system’s features and the actors involved, offering a clear roadmap for stakeholders to understand the functional breadth of the platform.